-Funded in part by the Department of Energy
+Funded in part by the Department of Energy Award DE-EE0008467

 The goal of this project is to develop a high-resolution system-level data capture and analysis framework to revolutionize the operational planning of a regional transportation authority, specifically the Chattanooga Area Regional Transportation Authority (CARTA).
 There is existing research on improving energy efficiency in transportation networks through analyzing energy consumption data per vehicle type and driving context.
 However, these studies are based on trip specific estimation and thus cannot be applied to a regional transportation network.
 Further, a number of these studies are based on simplified model estimation that is used within a simulation framework for analysis and are therefore difficult to validate during actual driving/road conditions that are not captured in the training dataset (which is typically limited in size and features).

 Overall, this project will enable the development and evaluation of tools to promote energy efficiency within a mobility-as-a-service transportation model in a mid-sized city.
-In addition to energy efficiencies within each specific mode of operation such as electric bus and electric car, this project will identify network mobility and energy efficiencies associated with movement throughout the continuum of transportation choice present within Chattanooga.
+In addition to energy efficiency within each specific mode of operation, such as electric bus and electric car, this project will identify network mobility and energy efficiency associated with movement throughout the continuum of transportation choice present within Chattanooga.
 Further, the proposed project can complement the DoE national labs effort on vehicle energy consumption model by exploiting new data to investigate impacts of road/driver factors on vehicle energy consumption.
 In addition, the project can supplement DoE national labs efforts by providing more data on electric bus operations under various driving conditions for model validation.

 Funded in part by Siemens Corporate Technology